Comparing Investment Casting Companies

 When comparing investment casting companies for your next manufacturing project, it’s important to know about all of the material options, tolerances, and in-house machining options.

-Although investment casting is one of the oldest and most trusted manufacturing techniques used for metal parts and components, processes and quality standards vary between foundries.
+Although investment casting is one of the oldest and most trusted manufacturing techniques used for metal parts and components, casting services, processes, and quality standards vary between foundries.

 Investment Casting Options?